Travel year 2022: Cautious confidence | DW | 23.12.2021

 And domestic vacations will also play a major role in Germany, as they have in the past two years.
 "Holidays at home have experienced a real renaissance," says tourism researcher Pillmayer.
 In his estimation, this is a trend that is here to stay.
 Nevertheless, he says, the domestic tourism industry also continues to struggle with short-term regulations and political decisions.
 "The general conditions continue to be disastrous for the industry," says Pillmayer.

 Those who want to go further afield often encounter even greater obstacles.
-Many countries continue to maintain entry restrictions, even tightening them because of omicron, such as Thailand.
-The country had only recently reopened its borders to holidaymakers from abroad at the beginning of November, but now tourists have to go back into quarantine.
+Many countries continue to maintain entry restrictions, with some, such as Thailand, even tightening them because of omicron.
+Thailand had only recently reopened its borders to holidaymakers from abroad at the beginning of November, but now tourists are having to go back into quarantine.

 Australia, New Zealand and Israel are also not allowing any holidaymakers to enter.